Having Issues with Recurrent Miscarriages?

 Genetic problems with one of the parents can lead to miscarriage.
 You or your partner can have an abnormality on one of your chromosomes, which doesn’t cause a problem until it is passed on to your baby.
 This accounts for 2%-5% of recurrent miscarriages.

-Texas OBGYN in Frisco can help determine a reason for recurrent miscarriages.
+Texas Gynecology in Frisco can help determine a reason for recurrent miscarriages.
 Test can be conducted to see if you have an underlying medical condition, some of which can be managed during a pregnancy for the possibility of carrying full term.
 Ultrasounds can determine if there is an abnormality with your womb, some of which can be fixed with surgery.
-Reviewing your medical history, age, and test results, we can determine the best course of action to your full term pregnancy.
+Reviewing your medical history, age, and test results, we can determine the best course of action for your full-term pregnancy.